Identity Theft Protection FAQ

 Equifax: Just call the main customer service number for Equifax and select the number two/option two, and you'll be connected to a Spanish-speaking representative.

-Identity Guard offers a service adult subscribers can add to their existing plan called Kid Sure.
-Kid Sure utilizes advanced scanning technology to search for the fraudulent use of your child's personal information, including Social Security numbers, bank account numbers and public record data.
+Identity Guard has a family plan that protects children under its kID Sure monitoring technology. kID Sure utilizes advanced scanning technology to search for the fraudulent use of your child's personal information, including Social Security numbers, bank account numbers and public record data.
 It searches the Internet black market, pre-credit sources (such as utility and telecommunications) and thousands of databases (including public records) to help protect your child from identity theft.

 ProtectMyID features add-on plans for regular subscribers called ChildSecure.
 ProtectMyID closely monitors all your enrolled children's credit information and alerts you if someone applies for credit or opens checking accounts using your child's personal information.